miccheng/graph/graph/README.md

     >        }
     >    }

-## Test:
+## Test
+* Run 1 Test class once.

 * Each test cases in ExtremeTest class is independent of each other as canvas is reset after every test is run.

 * GraphDrawTestSuite is a complete use case of all draw shape actions.
-Test builds on test.
+Test case builds on test case.
 Drawings are accumulated.
   The sequence of running is predefined.
 Hence, it is meant to be run as a whole.

 ## How to run